-- drugs or drugs paraphernalia found on academy premises; - students in possession of illegal or unauthorised drugs; - students supplying unauthorised or illegal drugs; - students under the influence of drugs, or exhibiting signs of intoxication or illness; - disclosure of drug use; - information which suggest student(s) are involved in substance misuse: - illegitimate sale/supply of drugs in the academy vicinity.
+- drugs or drugs paraphernalia found on academy premises; - students in possession of illegal or unauthorised drugs; - students supplying unauthorised or illegal drugs; - students under the influence of drugs, or exhibiting signs of intoxication or illness; - disclosure of drug use; - information which suggest student(s) are involved in substance misuse; - illegitimate sale/supply of drugs in the academy vicinity.

-If there are any suspicions, observations, disclosures or discoveries of situations involving illegal and other unauthorised drugs (possession, supply or taking), the academy will follow the protocols outlined in 'When to call police, Guidance for schools and colleges (NPCC, a copy can be found here).
+If there are any suspicions, observations, disclosures or discoveries of situations involving illegal and other unauthorised drugs (possession, supply or taking), the academy will follow the protocols outlined in 'When to call police, Guidance for schools and colleges National Police Chief's council (NPCC), a copy can be found here.